 Here’s how my wildflower garden survived Hurricane Irma’s big blow and steps you can take to hopefully rescue your plantings, too.

 I am lucky to live in a well-drained area that does not hold water for more than one or two days.
-Standing water is not good for most Florida wildflowers, but there are those that adapt to wet conditions, including some species of Rattlesnakemaster (Eryngium spp.), Florida paintbrush (Carphephorus spp.), Pale meadowbeauty (Rhexia spp.), asters (Sympyotrichum spp.), Coreopsis spp., Lobelia spp. and sunflowers (Helianthus spp.).
+Standing water is not good for most Florida wildflowers, but there are those that adapt to wet conditions, including some species of Rattlesnakemaster (Eryngium spp.), Florida paintbrush (Carphephorus corymbosus), Pale meadowbeauty (Rhexia spp.), asters (Sympyotrichum spp.), tickseed (Coreopsis spp.), Lobelia spp. and sunflowers (Helianthus spp.).

-At the end of September, my Ironweed plants (Vernonia angustifolia) were 5 feet tall and filled with corymbs of small purple flowers that have started to form clusters of brown fuzzy seed heads.
+At the end of September, my Tall ironweed (Vernonia angustifolia) plants were 5 feet tall and filled with corymbs of small purple flowers that have started to form clusters of brown fuzzy seed heads.
 Ironweed has thick woody stems that are very sturdy, but the stem centers are hollow, so they topple easily.
 I cut off broken stems that are lying on the ground, leaving the stem stubs at the plant base.

 Spotted beebalm (Monarda punctata) and Forked bluecurls (Trichostema dichotomum) are about 4 feet tall and 3 feet wide.
-Like small shrubs, they fill in between wands of purple Liatris (Liatris spp.), yellow Goldenrod (Solidago spp.) and white Bloodleaf (Iresine diffusa).
-Partridge pea (Chamaecrista fasciculata) – a favorite of yellow Sulphur butterflies – is also in full bloom.
+Like small shrubs, they fill in between wands of purple Blazing star (Liatris spp.), yellow Goldenrod (Solidago spp.) and White bloodleaf (Iresine diffusa).
+Partridge pea (Chamaecrista fasciculata) — a favorite of yellow Sulphur butterflies — is also in full bloom.
 Just about all these shrub-size wildflowers are badly tilted and touching the ground after Hurricane Irma.
 I gently tilted some upright and placed tomato stakes near the center of each plant to stabilize them.
 I also tapped the soil around the plant base to help roots regain optimum soil contact, and watered them to reduce stress.

 I left many as they were because they were in full flower and the butterflies and bees didn’t seem to care.
 Because these are mostly annuals, I typically don’t trim them, but I did prune some of the larger Horsemint, Frostweed and Ironweed by one-half to two-thirds.
 The plants should sprout more leaves at their bases and maybe even bloom sporadically by December.